 Employee engagement describes several things from job satisfaction, retention, motivation and job satisfaction.
 Getting employee feedback, even if the truth hurts, during ‘hard’ times is arguably more important as getting feedback during ‘good’ times.
 To keep a motivated workforce while navigating the pandemic, businesses need to find the best methods to seek and interpret employee feedback.
 The ability to provide an incredible employee experience (and in turn, have a business full of highly engaged employees) is a challenge in its own right.
 Now add to that challenge the fact that your studio doors are closed, you can’t go within six feet of your staff members, there are mask mandates, and your industry’s landscape has (overnight) been completely transformed.

 There’s a good chance that you’ll strengthen your business relationship and forge a more meaningful bond, which often happens when people endure hardship together.
-The good news is that despite these difficulties, there are ways to stay connected and keep your staff engaged.
-Here are five free, or relatively inexpensive, ways to keep connected with your staff during the COVID-19 lockdown.
+The good news is that despite these difficulties, there are ways to stay connected and keep your staff members engaged.
+Here are five free, or relatively inexpensive, ways to keep connected with your staff members during the COVID-19 lockdown.

 1. Give Your Staff Opportunities to Shine

 A win-win, right?
-Your staff gets to do what they love (teach and connect), and you get some much-needed content to keep client engagement high.
+Your staff members get to do what they love (teach and connect), and you get some much-needed content to keep client engagement high.
 With in-person human connection challenges at the moment, it’s more important than ever to continue to foster community – even if you need to get a little creative.

 2. Send Treats

-Let your staff know that you’re thinking about them and that you care.
+Let your staff members know that you’re thinking about them and that you care.
 In addition to cards, texts, and emails, send them things that (1) show your appreciation for them, and (2) help them stay connected to your brand.
 Depending on your budget, the options are vast but if you’re looking here are a few inexpensive, yet meaningful, ways to connect:

 An Awesome T-shirt or Branded Mask